Who has not dreamed about walking down Santorini’s cobbled streets, framed by whitewashed houses and admiring the dazzling panoramic views?

 It’s location on the northwestern tip of Santorini also makes it more difficult to access the rest of the island.
 To drive to Fira, or the airport, for example, takes about 25 min, and to Kamari and Perissa, two of Santorini’s best beaches, between 30 and 40 min respectively.

-However, if you’re willing to hire a car or spend quite a bit of time on buses, Oia could be one of the best places to stay in Santorini.
+However, if you’re willing to hire a car or spend quite a bit of time on buses, Oia could be your best option.

 Kamari is a lovely coastal town with a pebble beach located on the east side of Santorini.